BoscoLiu0/cse135-hw3/README.md

 I use Chart.js and ZingGrid.
 The data comes from `/api/static` which is backed by a real database.
 Charts are rendered dynamically after `DOMContentLoaded`.

+*Part6*
+Report

+Metric Chosen: jsEnabled
+Guiding Question: How many users visiting our site have JavaScript enabled?

+Chart Type: Pie chart
+Grid Tool: ZingGrid

+Reasoning:
+	•	JavaScript is essential for modern websites.
+	•	Understanding what percentage of users have it disabled helps plan fallbacks or accessibility.

+Design Decisions:
+	•	Chose a pie chart to visually show the proportion.
+	•	Grid lists sessions and user agents for detailed analysis.
+	•	The data source is /api/static.